-- Check compatibility of the video or graphic signals with the technical specifications of the system, and specifically, with the specifications of the selected input. - Press key "A" on the remote control or on the projector's keypad to execute automatic adjustments.

-Adjust the FREQUENCY and PHASE settings in the IMAGE menu to optimize the vertical details of the image(if available for the input in question).
+- Check compatibility of the video or graphic signals with the technical specifications of the system, and specifically, with the specifications of the selected input. - Press key "A" on the remote control. - Adjust the FREQUENCY and PHASE settings in the IMAGE menu to optimize the vertical details of the image (if available for the input in question).